maciej-bendkowski/combinatorics-of-explicit-substitutions/README.md

-# combinatorics-of-explicit-substitutions
+# Combinatorics of Explicit Substitutions
-Supplementary material to the "Combinatorics of explicit substitutions" paper
+Supplementary material to the "Combinatorics of explicit substitutions" paper.